elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-techniques-for-effective-time-management.md

 url: /learn/education-studies/questions/what-are-the-key-techniques-for-effective-time-management
 score: -1.0
 related_article1:
-    id: 160334
+    id: 160317
-    title: What strategies can help manage time effectively during exams?
+    title: >-
+        What are the components of metacognition?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-help-manage-time-effectively-during-exams
+    url: /learn/education-studies/questions/what-are-the-components-of-metacognition
 related_article2:
-    id: 160314
+    id: 160317
-    title: How can critical thinking be applied in academic writing?
+    title: >-
+        What are the components of metacognition?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-critical-thinking-be-applied-in-academic-writing
+    url: /learn/education-studies/questions/what-are-the-components-of-metacognition
 related_article3:
     id: 160327
+    title: >-
-    title: What factors should be considered when forming effective study groups?
+        What factors should be considered when forming effective study groups?
     subject: Education Studies
     url: /learn/education-studies/questions/what-factors-should-be-considered-when-forming-effective-study-groups
 related_article4:
-    id: 160302
+    id: 160317
-    title: How does the Cornell Method help in note-making?
+    title: >-
+        What are the components of metacognition?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-cornell-method-help-in-notemaking
+    url: /learn/education-studies/questions/what-are-the-components-of-metacognition
 related_article5:
     id: 160299
+    title: >-
-    title: What is the difference between skimming and scanning in reading strategies?
+        What is the difference between skimming and scanning in reading strategies?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-the-difference-between-skimming-and-scanning-in-reading-strategies
 ---